GrfxGuru/CompileSwift_com/content/blog/introduction/index.md

 And that means I get to spend more time thinking, living with, and writing Swift.
 I will continue to write my posts, and even try to make a go of my new CompileSwift Podcast.
 I also intend to stay just where I am in all the amazing communities out there.

-So you see, the only real difference is that I seperated the content to a dedicated home.
+So you see, the only real difference is that I separated the content to a dedicated home.

 Let's continue the journey, shall we.